 In 1863 a small Gothic-style hall was built on the site, consisting of brick walls and a corrugated iron roof.
 The hall was used both as a school and a church for services until 1880.

-On 13th October, 1880 the larger Gothic-style chapel was consecrated, consisting of a nave, chancel, porch and vestry, again built of brick with a corrugated iron roof.
+On 13th October, 1880 the larger Gothic-style chapel, which is now our wedding chapel, was consecrated.
 The chapel features Cedar beam arches and panelled ceilings, stained glass and lead-light full length windows, vestry and a cellar.
 With the opening of the new chapel, the original building became the “Church Hall”.

 The beautiful historic patina has been preserved on the outside walls, but inside a blank canvas awaits.
-Freshly lime-washed walls, original timber floors and the magnificent cedar arches and ceilings are highlighted with a sophisticated architectural lighting system that can be programmed to complement your personal theme or extended with your own lighting.
+Lime-washed walls, original timber floors and the magnificent cedar arches and ceilings are highlighted with a sophisticated architectural lighting system that can be programmed to complement your personal theme or extended with your own lighting.